eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 2.2 Identification and authentication

-Using their Wallet Units, Users are able to:
+Using their Wallet, Users are able to:

 - **Identify and authenticate** to online and offline services, while using **selective disclosure** of attributes as well as **User approval**.
 This *ensures that only necessary and User-approved attributes are presented to *Relying Parties, which minimises exposure of personal information.
-- **Securely authenticate Relying Parties or other Wallet Units**, making sure that attributes are only presented to trusted entities.
+- **Securely authenticate Relying Parties or other Wallet**, making sure that attributes are only presented to trusted entities.
 - **Onboard seamlessly with PID Providers or attestation Providers** by leveraging existing electronic identification schemes, for a smooth and secure